ijishnuthazhath/restaurantfinder/README.md

 ### Testing
 Can load a json file with restaurant data during the application startup from a file in the classpath now.
 I know, but I guess this is enough for testing.
 I can think of a better approach.
 At the moment I did not spend much time with it.

-The idea is to add the json file like below and change the propery - `load.data.file=restaurants_data.json` `src/main/resources/data/restaurants_data.json`
+The idea is to add the json file like below and change the property - `LOAD_TEST_DATA` in docker-compose.yml `src/main/resources/data/restaurants_data.json`

+Note that we have docker-compose with both our application and database.
+In an ideal world - we have these running separately. :D

 ## Technical Decisions